orange-protocol/orange-provider-wrapper/doc/proxy_providers.md

 ./orange-provider-wrapper --operation new-wallet

 ```
-the standard etheraum wallet file will be generated in the keystore directory with the password you set in config.json.
+the standard ethereum wallet file will be generated in the keystore directory with the password you set in config.json.

 2. Register did
 run the following command in your terminal